pminina01/readthedocs/CsvLayout.md

 * Auto - Quote only whose values contain the quote symbol or the separator.
 * Nothing - Quote nothing.

+Hint: To write logs which has multiline data, such as Exception message, you will need to use quotation mark `(")`.

 _quoteChar_ - Quote Character.
 Default: "

 _withHeader_ - Indicates whether CSV should include header.Boolean